 The Yocto-Thermistor-C is an USB interface for NTC and PTC thermistors.
 It can measure up to six temperature points.
 Each of the six channels can be configured independently thanks to tables or reference temperatures and β coefficients.
-The Yocto-Thermistor-C is an insulated device: there is an electric insulation between the sensor part and the USB part.
+The Yocto-Thermistor-C is an isolated device: there is an electric isolation between the sensor part and the USB part.

 The Yocto-Thermistor-C is shipped with six tiny NTC thermistors connected to a 10 centimeter wire.
 You can extend them with any regular electric wire.

 All six channels share one contact allowing the use of a bigger terminal and bigger wire (26-16 AWG).
 If you wish to connect the thermistors in a independent manner, choose the Yocto-MaxiThermistor.